MicrosoftDocs/WSL/commandline/WSL/faq.md

  rmdir /S %LOCALAPPDATA%\lxss
  ```

-### Why can't I access the internet inside of my BASH prompt?
-We are currently experiencing issues with IPv6 connectivity.
-Stay tuned for updates.

-### Why isn't ICMP working?
-This is a known issues that will effect several networking commands such as `ping`.
-Stay tuned for updates.
+### Why does the ping command require bash to be started with admin privileges?
+This is a known issue that has to due with differences between the way the Linux and the Windows kernel handle the ICMP request that makes ping possible.
+We plan to address this in future releases.

 ### Why do I get "Error: 0x80040306" when I try to install?
 This has to do with the fact that we do not support legacy console. <br/>